karmab/aicli/doc/index.md

 - ai\_infraenv\_info
 - ai\_host\_info

-## ZTP Integration
+## Billi/ZTP Integration

 ZTP Workflow is a deployment methodology that relies on Assisted Installer run as an operator to drive the deployment in a kubernetes native way.

+Billi is another way to deploy which involves running Assisted Installer in an ephemeral way on one of the target nodes.

-Although you shouldn't need aicli at all in that case, a subcommand `create cluster-manifests` is available to generate the YAML manifests that are typically used and taking as input an aicli parameter file
+Although you shouldn't need aicli at all for those use cases, a subcommand `create cluster-manifests` is available to generate the YAML manifests that are typically used and taking as input an aicli parameter file

-For instance, using the sample [bili.yml](samples/bili.yml), the command `aicli create cluster-manifests --pf samples/bili.yml` will generate the following objects:
+For instance, using the sample [bili.yml](samples/bili.yml), the command `aicli create agent-manifests --pf samples/bili.yml` will generate the following objects ready to be used with Billi
+- install-config.yaml
+- agent-config.yaml

+With the flag `--ztp`, the following objects will be generated that could be used as input in ZTP workflow

 - agent-cluster-install.yaml
 - cluster-deployment.yaml